 E-cigarettes are the most commonly used tobacco product among youth today.
 Despite being fairly new, in 2018, more than 3.6 million American middle and high school students reported using e-cigarettes in the previous 30 days.
-In Fairfax County, among students surveyed in the 8th, 10th and 12th grades, more students reported vaping within a month of the survey date in November 2018 than using any other substances, and prevalence rates were high across all age groups (15.1 percent of 8th graders, 29.5 percent of 10th graders, and 39.3 percent of 12th graders).
-Though e-cigarettes became popular because they have been considered less harmful than regular cigarettes, the full spectrum of disease and long-term health effects of vaping are not yet fully known.
-The recent discovery of severe respiratory illness as a potentially deadly complication of vaping has raised alarm throughout the US.
+In Fairfax County, among students surveyed in the 8th, 10th and 12th grades, more students reported vaping within a month of the survey date in November 2018 than using any other substances, and lifetime prevalence rates were high across all age groups (15.1 percent of 8th graders, 29.5 percent of 10th graders, and 39.3 percent of 12th graders).
+Though e-cigarettes became popular because they have been considered less harmful than regular cigarettes, the recent discovery of severe respiratory illness in otherwise healthy young people as a deadly complication of vaping has raised alarm throughout the US.

 While the Commonwealth of Virginia has taken action to combat these issues, including efforts to control the supply of opioids and increase the age to purchase all tobacco products to 21, significant challenges still exist.
-Complimentary strategies, including well-funded, sustained intervention and education efforts, should be designed to support teens and young adults, many of whom may require specialized care to combat addiction.
+Complementary strategies, including well-funded, sustained intervention and education efforts, should be designed to support teens and young adults, many of whom may require specialized care to combat addiction.
 (Updates and reaffirms previous position.)